Becki and Eddie Benson of the Benson Farm, a 2013 New England Green Pastures Award winner.

 The award is given every year to an outstanding dairy farm for each of the New England states.
 This coveted award is presented annually at the Eastern States Exposition (Big E) in September to an exemplary, economically sound, and efficiently managed dairy operation, representative of the best farms in New England.

 Eddie and Becki are the current operators of the farm and continue in the innovative spirit of their predecessors.
-One of the farm favorites, Kay-Ben Goldwyn Dolly, was the 2012 winner of the Supreme Champion award at the Fryeburg Fair, and overall, the farm boasts 74 registered Holsteins with 25 Excellent cows.
+One of the farm favorites, Kay-Ben Goldwyn Dolly, was the 2012 winner of the Supreme Champion award at the Fryeburg Fair.
+Overall, the farm boasts 74 registered Holsteins with 25 Excellent cows.

-Also among the Benson Farm’s accomplishments are structural and business improvements to the operation.
-In the early 1990’s, Eddie began making compost to diversify the business and offset the cost of small-scale dairy farming.
-The facility was approved by DEP to accept seafood waste from Maine’s working waterfronts.
+Also among Benson Farm’s accomplishments are structural and business improvements to the operation.
+In the early 1990s, Eddie began making compost to diversify the business and offset the cost of small-scale dairy farming.
+The DEP approved the facility to accept seafood waste from Maine’s working waterfronts.
 The compost was also certified by MOFGA for use on organic crops.

-A 2010 tornado demolished the farm’s iconic barn, a structure from the early 1900s, which housed calves, dry cows and most of the hay supply.
-The catastrophe led the family to build three new barns: a 60×100’ dry cow and bred heifer facility, a calf nursery, and an indoor compost bagging facility.
+The farm is a member of the Cumberland Country Farm Bureau and New England Holstein Association.
+They support the Cumberland County All-Star Dairy, Stroudwater Christian Church, and Young Life.
 The Green Pastures program is sponsored by the New England Green Pastures Committee and Cooperative Extension at each of the New England Land Grant Universities.